If you buy something through a link on this page, we may earn a small commission. How this works.

 Another option is inserting foam wedges between the mattress and box spring to raise the angle of the head of the bed.
 Pillows are not effective in reducing heartburn symptoms.

 Try over-the-counter (OTC) medications: People with heartburn should speak with their doctor about OTC medications for symptom relief.
-A doctor may recommend antacids, acid reducers, including famotidine or ranitidine, or acid blockers, such as lansoprazole and omeprazole.
+A doctor may recommend antacids, acid reducers, including famotidine, or acid blockers, such as lansoprazole and omeprazole.

 Various antacids are available to purchase online.